 The Penny for Pinellas is a 1.0% sales tax dedicated to capital improvement projects in Pinellas County, such as facilities, stormwater improvements, preservation land purchases, roads, bridges, public safety, and parks.
-As such, this revenue is accounted within the Capital Projects Fund.
-Without this funding, it is estimated that property owners would have to pay another 2.4 mills on their county and municipal property taxes to generate the same amount of revenue to support these infrastructure projects.
+As such, this revenue is accounted for within the Capital Projects Fund.
+In FY20, the Penny is budgeted at \$101.5M, or 74.7% of the Capital Fund's revenue.
+Without this funding, it is estimated that property owners would have to pay another 2.4 mills per year on their county and municipal property taxes to generate the same amount of revenue to support these infrastructure projects.
 With this sales tax, an estimated one-third of the total Penny funds are paid by tourists and seasonal residents.
 In November 2017, Pinellas County voters approved an extension of the Penny for another ten years through 2029.
-Note that while the Penny for Pinellas is only applicable to the first \$5,000 of any taxable purchase, the growth assumption is assumed to be equivalent to the overall sales tax assumption.
+Note that while the Penny for Pinellas is only applicable to the first \$5,000 of any taxable purchase (excluding groceries and medications), the growth assumption is assumed to be equivalent to the overall sales tax assumption.

-For the State Shared Half-Cent Sales Tax, a 3.5% growth rate is assumed for FY20 - FY25 forecast period, reflecting the continuing economic recovery.
-Our projection is based on the average change in "Sales Tax/GR" revenue projection in the State Revenue Estimating Conference for General Revenue Fund on December 18, 2018.
+For the State Shared Half-Cent Sales Tax and Penny for Pinellas Revenue, a 3.4% growth rate is assumed for FY21, with increases ranging from 3.2% to 3.4% from FY22 - FY26, reflecting the continuing economic recovery.
+Our projection is based on the change in "Sales Tax/GR" revenue projection in the State Revenue Estimating Conference for General Revenue Fund on August 14, 2019.